 I was taking photos in Calhoun Square recently, and I listened intently as one of the tour guides went on and on about mysterious “shadow people” who roam the square.
 These ghostly figures apparently chill your body to the bone as they pass near — or through — you.

 I desperately wanted to ask the guide how I could find one of those shadow people and have them follow me around all summer long.
-It sounds like a very “Savannah” way to survive summertime in the South.
+It sounds like a very “Savannah” way to survive summertime in the Deep South.

 432 Abercorn Rumor #6